Bella Hadid Posts Racy Rooftop Instagram Picture, Covered Only By Her Arms

 “Stunning” added another.

 When she’s not attracting attention for her nearly nude photos, Bella Hadid has been getting headlines for her love life.
-The model recently reunited with on-again off-again boyfriend The Weeknd, which has apparently been confirmed after weeks of rumors that they were back together.
+The model recently reunited with on-again off-again boyfriend, The Weeknd, which has apparently been confirmed after weeks of rumors that they were back together.
 As Popsugar noted, the two have been making some public appearances lately and are even coordinating their outfits.

-“Confirmed: Bella Hadid and The Weeknd are definitely back together.” the report noted.
+“Confirmed: Bella Hadid and The Weeknd are definitely back together,” the report noted.
 “The proof doesn’t just come from Instagram posts, either.
 The duo were spotted heading out to dinner at Crossroads in Hollywood, glowing as they entered the restaurant in athleisure, a look they both fully support.

 “Not only were their track jackets coordinated — The Weeknd’s Puma zip-up featuring bold red colorblock and Bella’s throwover mint green — but he was also rocking a Chrome Hearts baseball cap, and Bella’s the face of the brand.”